Academic Requirements for Graduation

 The academic requirements for all OUHSC graduate degrees are detailed in the Graduate College Bulletin and program handbooks.
 In brief, these include:

-- Admission to Candidacy.
+4. Admission to Candidacy.
 To participate in graduation ceremonies, the student must be admitted to candidacy.
 The request for candidacy must be submitted by the deadline in the OUHSC Academic Calendar at https://admissions.ouhsc.edu/Academic-Calendar, under "Graduation and Related Requirements".
-The request for candidacy is available at the Graduate College Academics page.
+The request for candidacy is available at the Graduate College Academics page

 Graduating students must complete an Application for Graduation (Diploma) before their degree can be conferred and a diploma issued.

-Your degree will be conferred on the final day of the semester.
+The University will confer your degree on the final day of the semester.

 Refer to the OUHSC Academic Calendar for the exact date.